vmarcinko/art-of-programming/markdowns/first.md

  - column data type
  - column optionality (null or not null)

 Does this reminds you of something?
+How do we call such a concept?

 Yes, a **schema**!
 SQL table is basically a schema that prevents invalid map data (table record) to be present in it.